nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M02 - Dependency Injection and the Spring Context/L3 - Defining Beans, Component Scanning and Bean Annotations.md

 In this lesson, we'll focus on how to define beans in Spring and discover them using component scanning.

-The relevant module you need to import when you're starting with this lesson is: [m2-defining-beans-component-scanning-and-bean-annotations-start](https://github.com/eugenp/learn-spring/tree/module2/m2-defining-beans-component-scanning-and-bean-annotations-start)
+The relevant module for this lesson is: [defining-beans-component-scanning-and-bean-annotations-end](https://github.com/nbicocchi/spring-boot-course/tree/module2/defining-beans-component-scanning-and-bean-annotations-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m2-defining-beans-component-scanning-and-bean-annotations-end](https://github.com/eugenp/learn-spring/tree/module2/m2-defining-beans-component-scanning-and-bean-annotations-end)

 ## Spring Component Scanning